sdtsui/solo/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  >Treeify allows you to watch a DOM tree construct itself.
+  >The music player for people who listen to single youtube songs, on repeat, forever.

 ## Sub-Heading ##
-  > Market: People who know what a DOM tree is.
-  > Benefit: Get to watch a tree get built.
+  > Market: People who listen to single songs on repeat.
+Use case: listening to a single song while working, song changes at a low frequency.
+Next song must be on repeat.
+  > Competition: listenonrepeat.com
+  > Benefit: Load a page, listen to a single song on repeat.
+No ads, no need to click autorepeat.Maybe discover other songs.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Listen to a song on repeat.

-## Problem ##
+## Problem #
-  > Describe the problem your product solves.
+  > Current youtube experience not optimized for listening to a single song on repeat.
+  Ads.
+Comments.
+Videos unlikely to be other songs you'd like to repeat for hours.
+  > Transition experience to the next song when you get bored is distracting.
+Comments.
+Etc.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > User experience is centered on experience of single song in background.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > I like to work while listening to songs on repeat.
+  > When I get bored of a song, I want to pick the next one, but with minimal effort.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Go to a webpage, select a video, listen forever on repeat.
+Have nothing else going on.
+  > When you get bored, there are hotkeys to allow you to quickly select the next song.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > Baby monkey riding backwards on a pig.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > ???
 # Project Name #
 Treeify
 ## Heading ##